IN MY OWN WORDS

-Onuch is currently ESRC Principle Investigator of MOBILISE “Determinants of ‘Mobilisation’ at Home and Abroad: Analysing the Micro- Foundations of Out-Migration & Mass Protest”.
+She is overall lead and ESRC Principle Investigator of MOBILISE “Determinants of ‘Mobilisation’ at Home and Abroad: Analysing the Mssicro- Foundations of Out-Migration & Mass Protest”.
 A three year project (2018-2021) funded through the Open Research Area (ORA) Scheme with direct support of the ESRC in the UK, the DFG in Germany, the ANR in France and the NWO in the Netherlands (€2,002,039 total [£595,369 to UoM]).

-Her research regularly appears in leading media outlets (The Washington Post, The Times, The Guardian, BloombergTV, ABC, CTV, CBC, BBC TV World, Channel 4, ITV, Al Jazeera, AFP, among others).
+Onuch’s research regularly appears in leading media outlets (The Washington Post, The Times, The Guardian, BloombergTV, ABC, CTV, CBC, BBC TV World, Channel 4, ITV, Al Jazeera, AFP, among others).
 Onuch’s research on Ukraine has resulted in her consulting policymakers in Canada, Ukraine, the UK and the US.
 Her research received praise and awards placing her on the map as one of the foremost experts on Ukraine.

 SERVICE & TEACHING

-From January 2019 Onuch is the PhD Director at the Politics Department at UoM, and is a member of the Research Leadership Team.
+From 2019-2021 Onuch is the PhD Director at the Politics Department at UoM, and was a member of the Research Leadership Team 2015-2021.
 Between 2015-2019 she was the Chair of Comparative Public Policy and Institutions Research Cluster and remains an active Member of the Democracy and Elections Research Cluster.
 She is the 2017 winner of the Political Studies Association National Sir Bernard Crick Award for Outstanding Teaching.

 In 2014-2015, Onuch was Co-PI (with Hale, Colton, Kravets) of a National Science Foundation-funded study of Ukrainian political opinion (“Ukraine Crisis Election Panel Survey“).
 In 2014 she was awarded a Leverhulme Early Career Fellowship Grant (awarded to “exceptional and promising young scholars”).
 In 2013/2014, Onuch was a Shklar Research Fellow, at HURI, at Harvard University.
 From 2011 to 2014 Onuch was a Research Fellow (in Politics), at Nuffield College, University of Oxford, where she held the prestigious Newton Fellowship Award and was PI of the “Ukrainian Protest Project: Comparative Protest Politics, funded by the British Academy.